 Tell Google to keep an eye on it

 You need to register your Virtual Assistant website’s site map with Google Webmaster Tools so you know if there are any problems crawling it.
 Webmaster Tools can be a bit complicated so make sure you read up on it so you’re familiar with what you need to do.

 Assess your stats

 Remember to add Google Analytics to your site so you can see how people are finding you and what your most popular pages are.
-Connect your analytics to you Webmaster Tools too.
+Connect your analytics to your Webmaster Tools too.

 Don’t let it stagnate

-Regularly make sure your site is up do date with your current services, rates, testimonials etc. I usually check mine every three months or so and always during the quiet Christmas season – which is actually a great time to prepare your business for the New Year.
+Regularly make sure your site is up to date with your current services, rates, testimonials etc. I usually check mine every three months or so and always during the quiet Christmas season – which is actually a great time to prepare your business for the New Year.

 There are many different ways to get traffic to your website when Google doesn’t yet know you exist.
 Here’s a list of them.

 As with all the info I provide, spend some time on the Internet reading up on each subject to make sure you fully know what you’re doing.
 And when writing your website copy always think who is going to read this, why are they reading this, and what do they want to know?
 Then tell them just that.

 - If you’re looking for a reliable company to host your website then I recommend Bluehost.